diskoverdata/diskover-docs/source_files/intro_user_guides_main_intro.md

 ## <a id="introduction"></a>Introduction
 ___

-An unparalleled data management solution, Diskover consolidates in a global index unstructured data spread across disconnected repositories.
-Cutting-edge analytical tools and automated tasks, combined with uniquely fast search capabilities empower all stakeholders to have their own relationship with data, resulting in informed decision making, lower operating costs, along with enhanced workflows and their monetization.
+Diskover is a sustainable data management solution empowering organizations with the knowledge and tools they need to take control of their data and scale their business.
+Our web-based platform indexes your files’ metadata scattered across several file systems and cloud providers, no matter where they are located.

+Diskover provides a global view of all your data allowing users to safely search across all their company’s files.
+Diskover also offers granular analytics, file-based workflow automation, and seamless access to third-party platforms, and it embraces customers deploying and integrating their own plugins.

 **For more information, please visit [diskoverdata.com](https://www.diskoverdata.com)**